audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 One of the biggest limitations of using sampled data is I am not able to track client over time.
 For example, `Indrel` indicates whether clients are still primary customers (1), or no longer primary customers at end of month (99).
 It seems to be an important variable, as customers who are no longer primary at end of month are likely to have had different purchasing behaviours than the others.
 For clients who are no longer primary customers at end of month, it would be interesting to compare their product owenership with previous month.
 Other questions that can be answered with full dataset include:

+* Have clients purchased any product (opened any account) during the 17 months frame?
+If so how long ago was the last purchase?
 * Which products are usually bought together or within short period of time?
 * What is the most common order of purchase?
 For example, chequing account, saving account then mortgage?
 * It costs much less to maintain and cross sell to an existing client than to acquire a new one.
 How long does it take to cross sell or upsell other products to clients in differnt segments?
 In other words, how much marketing and sales efforts should Santander expect to spend, before they become multi-line (and more profitable) clients?